U.S. flag

 Outlook

-It’s not possible to predict the course of enlarged hemorrhoids.
+It is not possible to predict how hemorrhoids will continue to develop over time.
 They might get worse and cause more severe symptoms.
 But they might not get bigger, and the symptoms might improve again.
-Hemorrhoids that are already enlarged don't get smaller on their own again, though.
+Hemorrhoids that are already enlarged usually don't get smaller on their own again, though.

-Enlarged hemorrhoids can irritate the surrounding tissue too, which increases the risk of anal eczema.
+If enlarged hemorrhoids start to leak fluid ("weep"), the skin in the anal region can also become irritated, which sometimes results in anal eczema.
 In anal eczema, the skin around the anus is red and inflamed, accompanied by itching and weeping.
 Small blisters and scabs might form as well.

 Diagnosis

 If the doctor thinks you might have enlarged hemorrhoids, a proctoscopy is normally carried out next.
-Here the membranes lining the rectum are examined using a short tube with a light and lens on it, known as a proctoscope.
+Here the membranes lining the rectum (the last part of the bowel) are examined using a short tube with a light and camera on it, known as a proctoscope.
 This allows the doctor to see whether you have enlarged hemorrhoids, and how big they are.
 The procedure takes a few minutes and is usually not painful.
 The rectum needs to be emptied before the procedure is carried out.
 This can be done using a laxative, suppository or enema.

 Treatment

 The choice of treatment will mainly depend on the size of the hemorrhoids and the severity of symptoms.
-If the hemorrhoids are only slightly enlarged, avoiding constipation and changing your behavior during bowel movements might be enough to make a difference.
-There’s a lot of advice out there about what you can do to relieve hemorrhoid symptoms yourself – like using creams or sitz baths (shallow warm baths), or changing your diet.
-While some strategies can actually help, many have not been well tested in scientific studies.
+If the hemorrhoids are only slightly enlarged, avoiding constipation and changing your behavior during bowel movements might be enough.

-It’s a good idea to seek medical advice if the symptoms are unpleasant and distressing.
+So it's a good idea to see a doctor if your symptoms are bothersome.
 You could contact your family doctor or a proctologist.
 Proctologists are doctors who are specialized in medical conditions affecting the rectum and anus.

 Further information